-• How are you getting on?
+How are you getting on?
 Compare how you feel now to how you felt in Week 1.
+What's still bothering you?

-- Are some problems and worries gone?
-What's still bothering you? - Do you need to focus another month on strength exercises or more time with a programme that calms the bowel nerves? - Urgency bowel issues can be helped by using the neuromodulation programme P09 (via vaginal or anal probe and/or surface electrodes)
+Do you need to focus another month on strength exercises or more time with a programme that calms the bowel nerves?

 Not making the progress you hoped?
-Reach out to one of our advisors by visiting our website: www.kegel8.co.uk/contactus
+Reach out to one of our advisors by visiting our website: